OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-11.md

 ## 2 Chronicles 11:1

-Now when Rehoboam had come to Jerusalem, he assembled the house of Judah and Benjamin, 180,000 chosen men who were warriors, to fight against Israel to restore the kingdom to Rehoboam.
+Upon Rehoboam's arrival in Jerusalem, he gathered the house of Judah and Benjamin, 180,000 chosen warriors, to wage war against Israel with the aim of restoring the kingdom to himself.

 ---